oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

-respective requirement-capability-pairs via relationships; (2) requirements of a Node Template can be matched by the orchestrator, for example by allocating needed resources for a Node Template during instantiation.
+respective requirement-capability-pairs via relationships; (2) requirements of a Node Template can be matched by the orchestrator, for example by allocating needed resources for a Node Template during instantiation.<span class="comment-start" id="108" author="Michael Rehder" date="2020-12-15T16:33:00Z">There should be some discussion about this issue – how are the relations defined in the topology template related to the relations of the substituted node type?</span><span class="comment-end" id="108"></span>

->
-> author="Michael Rehder" date="2020-12-15T16:33:00Z"
->
-> There should be some
-> discussion about this issue – how are the relations defined in the
-> topology template related to the relations of the substituted node
-> type?

-<span class="comment-end" id="108"></span>

 ## Decomposition of Service Templates

 TOSCA provides support for decomposing service components using the Substitution Mapping feature.
-For example, a

->  author="Michael Rehder" date="2020-12-15T16:17:00Z"
->
-> Another
-> place where I find the use of the term “Service Template” overly
-> confusing.
-It should say “Topology Template” as that is the construct in
-> the end that is supporting the substitution.
+For example, a <span class="comment-start" id="114" author="Michael Rehder" date="2020-12-15T16:17:00Z">Another place where I find the use of the term “Service Template” overly confusing.
+It should say “Topology Template” as that is the construct in the end that is supporting the substitution.
-> Section 4.5.1 says “topology template” so I think this change is in line
-> with the practical definitions in the document.
+Section 4.5.1 says “topology template” so I think this change is in line with the practical definitions in the document.</span>Service Template

-Service Template
 <span class="comment-end" id="114"></span>for a business application
 that is hosted on an application server tier might focus on defining the structure and manageability behavior of the business application itself.